-Settlement networks typically involve various tiers of intermediation.
+Payment and settlement networks typically involve various tiers of intermediation.
 Some banks participate and clear directly in a "first-tier" network.
-A subset of these direct clearers (DC) then act as clearing agents (CA) by operating a "second-tier" network and providing settlement accounts to downstream indirect clearers (IC).
-Tiered structures are observed in most payments systems, large as well as retail, in industrialized countries.
-In Canada, for example, both LVTS and ACSS exhibit a high degree of tiering.
-The efficiency and risk associated with these tiered settlement networks are of particular interest to policy makers.
-For example, what are the welfare effects of the failure of a clearing agent in a highly tiered settlement system?
-How are these effects different from the failure of an ordinary direct clearer?
-This paper develops a dynamic equilibrium model to study these questions.
+A subset of these direct clearers (DC) then act as clearing agents (CA) by operating internal "second-tier" networks and provide settlement accounts to downstream indirect clearers (IC) who belong to these second-tier networks.
+Tiered structures are observed in most large-value payments systems and retail payment systems of industrialized countries.
+In Canada, for example, both large-value payments systems, LVTS and ACSS, exhibit a high degree of tiering.
+The goal of this paper is to build an analytically tractable model to study the endogenous degree of tiering and the welfare effects of the failure of a clearing agent.
+In particular, this paper focuses on the following questions: (i) Why do settlement networks generally exhibit a tiered structure? (ii) How is the equilibrium degree of tiering determined? (iii) What are the welfare consequences of the failure of a clearing agent?

-While policy makers care about the efficiency and stability of settlement systems, guidance provided by economic theory has been limited.
-Standard Walrasian models abstract from the mechanism through which payments and settlement take place and thus are not suitable tools for settlement system modeling.
-In particular, there is little theoretical work studying the tiered structure in settlement systems.
-One exception is Kahn and Roberds (2002) who models tiering as an efficient outcome in a static model with limited enforcement.
+Standard Walrasian models abstract from the mechanism through which payments and settlement take place and are thus not suitable tools for answering questions about settlement.
+While there has been a large amount of recent work in the modelling of payments and settlements the majority of the work dealing with participation in a settlement system is practitioner oriented dealing with very specific policy issues.
+In particular, there is still little theoretical work studying the tiered structure in settlement systems.
+One exception is Kahn and Roberds (2002); who model tiering as an efficient outcome in a static model with limited enforcement.
 Our paper builds on the same idea to develop a dynamic equilibrium model for studying the degree of tiering and welfare effects of clearing agent failure.
-Other related papers include Lai, Chande, and O'Connor (2006) and Chapman and Martin (2007).
-In a partial equilibrium model, Lai, Chande, and O'Connor (2006) analyzes the contractual arrangements between clearing agents and indirect clearers.
-In a monetary model with moral hazard, Chapman and Martin (2007) studies efficient arrangements for liquidity provision by central banks.
-They show that the optimal arrangement may exhibit a tiered structure.1
+Other related papers include Lai, Chande, and O'Conner (2006) and Chapman and Martin (2007).